yearn/yearn-devdocs/versioned_docs/version-0.4.1/smart-contracts/registry.md

 ```

-@notice Returns the latest deployed vault for the given token.
+Returns the latest deployed vault for the given token.

 *Throws if no vaults are endorsed yet for the given token.*